ASK AN EXPERT INTERVIEWS TRAINING

 Shelby Miller @twisted_shelby Photo by: Brent Clark @brentclark20965

 Well of course she has a spine.
-And while Hypermobility is frequently referred to as being double-jointed, technically that does not mean there are two joints that allow these flexible positions to happen.
+And while hypermobility is frequently referred to as being double-jointed, technically that does not mean there are two joints that allow these flexible positions to happen.
 It is possible to have extra bones but the real reason behind the flexibility is an increased range of motion.
 Sometimes this is a condition you are born with, Joint Hypermobility Syndrome (joints are unstable) or a condition called Ehlers-Danlos syndrome (EDS).
 Unstable joints can cause sprains, tendinitis or bursitis.
 Hypermobility can be created however EDS cannot.
 For more information on EDS visit www.mayoclinic.org.

 Yes.
-When we are younger we have more collagen fibers & less calcium in our muscles and joints.
+When we are younger we have more collagen fibres & less calcium in our muscles and joints.
 This allows the body to move more freely.
 As we age we have less collagen and more calcium hardening the muscles & joints so becoming more flexible can be a slower process, but not impossible.

 If you research it, the books will tell you not to start after the age of 26 however I have a Skype client that proved that theory wrong.